 Not Everyone Has the Same Goals

 Ultimately, the 10,000 hour rule only works if you want to be a performing professional.
 This means you are a professional musician who continues to practise.
 That is the idea.
 You master a skill because you can turn it into a career, but not all pianists want to be professionals.
 Some people like to play for fun, and others want to do nothing more than accompany the choir at church.
 There are others who want to play for their chorus at school, but they have no desire to play concertos.

-Allow the 10,000 hour rule to motivate you because it takes a lot of practice to master a skill, but you should not allow this rule to deter you.
-At the same time, you can let the music and consistent practice guide you instead of what seems like an unattainable number.
+Allow the 10,000 hour rule to motivate you because it takes a lot of practice to achieve mastery in a skill, but you should not allow this rule to deter you.
+At the same time, you can let the music and consistent deliberate practice guide you instead of what seems like an unattainable number.